Invader alert! Help us stop the Spiny Waterflea!

 • do not show up with messy gear, such as a soggy boat trailer, weeds hanging off your canoe, or an anchor rope that is sitting in water

 • check your gear.
 Look for these small, clear jelly sacks with a long spine.
 Always wipe down your gear with a cloth or towel.
 Your paddles, ropes, fishing line, and rods can all harbour Spiny Waterfleas.
-Complete these checks before you head to Algonquin and when you move from one lake to another including over portages
+Drain all standing water from boats, canoes, and kayaks.
+Complete these checks before you head to Algonquin Park and when you move from one lake to another including over portages

-• consider not fishing in lakes with Spiny Waterfleas portaging into other lakes.
-The lakes with confirmed Spiny Waterflea are: the northwest area of the park in North Tea, Manitou, Kioshkokwi Lakes, Mink, Cauchon, and Three Mile.
-As well as Rock Lake downstream to Galairy Lake
+• consider not fishing in lakes with Spiny Waterfleas when portaging into other lakes.
+The five lakes confirmed to contain Spiny Waterflea are: in the northwest area of the park in North Tea, Manitou, Kioshkokwi, and Three Mile Lakes, as well as Rock Lake south of Highway 60

 Holding out hope

-We’re doing everything we can to help prevent the spread of Spiny Waterflea.
+We’re working hard to help prevent the spread of Spiny Waterflea.

-Staff may hand out cloths at affected Access Point offices and at programs about Spiny Waterflea at Opeongo Access Point in order to wipe down your equipment.
+Staff may hand out cloths at Access Point offices in affected areas to wipe down your equipment.

-We’re educating visitors about preventative measures, and there’s a watercraft cleaning station at Costello Lake Picnic Area for visitors along the Highway 60 corridor, especially Lake Opeongo.
+We’re educating visitors about preventative measures, and there’s a watercraft cleaning station at the Lake Opeongo Access Point for visitors to Opeongo and along the Highway 60 corridor.

 Related Posts